 At top left is Lex, who would much later be the reluctant witness of a belting I received.
 Top right is Colin, a dear friend still.

-Once again, I'm sitting beside the teacher, just like in the happiest days.
-Coincidence?
+Once again, I'm sitting beside the teacher, just like in

 ~